 We could tell this was the Elegushi of Ghana as we drove close to the parking area.
 The ticketing guys billed us N5,600 but we negotiated for N4,000.
 This amounted to each person paying N560 each.

 In summation, it’s tricky to particularly tell you how much to travel with because a couple of factors can either inflate or reduce drastically your expenses.
-By this I mean factors such as number of people you are traveling with, how much you love food, shopping and adventure.
+By this, I mean factors such as the number of people you are traveling with, how much you love food, shopping, and adventure.

 I really hope it helps you with planning your next trip.